 attribute.

-But what if you are building a complex app, for example, a CodeSandbox that allows users to build standalone apps on the same platform, or a chatbot that gets triggered when a user clicks a button?
+But what if you are building a complex app, such as a CodeSandbox that allows users to build standalone apps on the same platform, or a chatbot that gets triggered when a user clicks a button?
 In both examples, you are in control of the content, but you also want to isolate them from the rest of the app.

 In this section, we’ll explore rendering a React app or component in an iframe.
 This is a good strategy when you want to cut CSS excesses or use a full-fledged app in another app without any interferences, especially when you want the content of the iframe to share state with its parent.